-The school banks with the Lloyds TSB bank.
+The school banks with the Lloyds bank.
 The LA transfers the school’s budget into the school’s account on a monthly basis.

 Cheques must be signed by two authorised signatories.
 The school cannot go overdrawn.
 The school receives a monthly bank statement and this is reconciled by the Finance Manager with the accounting system.

 6.2 LA returns

 The school is required to submit to the LA monthly a cost centre summary.
 Quarterly returns include reports detailing income, expenditure and VAT together with copies of latest bank statements.

 Year end accounts are produced as per LA guidance.

 Meadow High School is committed to providing value for money.
 Staff will check prices in order to find the best value products (as stated in the schools financial regulations).